Table of content

 The software development process involves a lot of people and requires loads of time and money.
 Your end users are scattered around the world – they might have different habits, expectations, and tastes.
 Some software risks are indeed connected to those matters.
 You need to identify your target group and prepare an app that is attractive in the sense that it both solves a real problem and is user-friendly, with intuitive and aesthetic design.
 This should be accounted for from the start of your projects.

-One of the best ways to mitigate risks in software development is a formulation of a risk management plan.
+One of the best ways to mitigate risks in software development is a formulation of an adequate risk management plan.
 It is usually regarded as a very important stage in the preparation of a project, irrespective of whether you do it independently or plan to use outsourcing.
 Of course, some risks are unseen, unexpected, and unpredictable.
-However, an appropriate risk management strategy is able to minimize the potential risk and the damage caused by the occurrence of the factors it includes.
+However, an appropriate risk management strategy is able to minimise the potential risk and the damage caused by the occurrence of the factors it includes.

-One of the biggest risks in software development is creating an application that does not meet the real needs – so the users will not use it.
+One of the biggest risks in the software development industry is creating an application that does not meet the real needs – so the users will not use it.
 In such a case, project success is virtually unachievable, even if its individual parts were made properly.
 Usability risk assessment is therefore associated with proper planning and asking yourself key questions about the project scope, the target audience and their expectations or how can you beat what the competition offers.
-A good practice is to concentrate on Minimum Viable Product – MVP.
-Check out our article about it.
+A good practice is to concentrate on Minimum Viable Product that would help you validate your idea on the market.
+We created a comprehensive article explaining what is MVP, why you need it, and providing you with all the details about the costs and timeframe.

-The last risk comes from the way you perceive your app.
+The last significant risk here comes from the way you perceive your app.
 Many companies believe in feature-rich applications because the users are expected to treat them as superior.
 However, adding numerous features that are rarely used can slow down your app and make the project costs go way too high.
-Too many features make the app confusing and clunky, and require additional resources in terms of project management, investment, time and development.
+Too many features make the app confusing or clunky and require additional resources in terms of project management, investment, time and development.
 Therefore, make sure the application is as simple as possible and only includes features that are really necessary and attractive to users.

-Your first step, defining the direction in which the entire project will go, is to decide what kind of application you want to develop.
-If you do not have clear business goals and do not know the needs that your product can meet, you have already encountered one of the major risks in software projects.
+Your first step, which will define the direction in which the entire project will go, is to decide what kind of application you want to develop.
+If you do not have clear business goals and do not know the needs that your product can meet, you have already encountered one of the major software development risks.
 However, the mere uncertainty of what exactly you expect is not yet a problem.
-An experienced outsourcing partner such as our company will help you prepare specifications (these don’t have to be such elaborate documentation processes, but many business owners fear them), describe and refine the idea behind your application, keep your project schedule, as well as help you successfully release your app to the market.
+An experienced outsourcing partner such as TeaCode will help you prepare specifications (these don’t have to be such elaborate documentation processes, but many business owners fear them), describe and refine the idea behind your application, keep your project schedule, as well as help you successfully release your app to the market.

 Alternatively, you can define your main software development requirements by yourself, before signing up for a partner.
-Clearly defined expectations help to estimate how much effort should be involved, with what budget and for how long the project needs to be successfully completed.
+You should create a plan to gain a competitive advantage, reach the target market and fulfil business goals, which is called go-to-market strategy.
+Defined expectations help to estimate how much effort should be involved, with what budget and for how long the project needs to be successfully completed.
 For this purpose, it is worth reflecting on some key issues.
-These include, among others certain project details:
+These include, among others, certain project details:

 - the main purpose of the application,